MaximeEme/Cyclistic-bike-sharing/README.md

 **Cyclistic Executive team**: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.

-**Cyclistic executive team**: The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.

 ## Step 2: Prepare

 ### 1.Information on data